hypnosapos/yellow-pachyderm/README.md

 **DoD**: When we put a data.csv file to pachyderm repo a new trained model is got out and ready on tfserving.

-This command put a new file with last 50 lines of original data.csv file:
+This command put a new file (new commit on pachyderm) with last 50 lines of original data.csv file:
 ```bash
 make aggregate-data
 ```

-This is job statuses after a couple of minutes:
+These are job statuses after a couple of minutes:

 ```bash
 ID                               OUTPUT COMMIT                               STARTED        DURATION       RESTART PROGRESS  DL       UL       STATE